DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-08-adding-a-way-for-users-to-create-api-clients.md

 All changes to API clients are logged in a revision history for audit purposes.

-We plan to migrate to using DfE Sign-in API (FauAPI) for authentication in the future.
+We plan to migrate to using the DfE Sign-in API (FauAPI) for authentication in the future.

 ## How it works